Locate cables and pipes in concrete using Concrete Scanning

 Ground Penetrating Radar (X-Ray)

 1 2 3 Locate It can locate your underground services using our Ground Penetrating Radar (GPR – Structure Scan).
-We can assist with the location of underground services in many instances where standard radio-detection methods cannot.
-We can quickly and easily identify the presence of buried utility infrastructure.
+We can help locate underground services in many instances where standard radio-detection methods cannot.
+We can quickly and easily detect buried utility infrastructure.

-GPR technology can assist in the location and depth of:
+Ground Penetrating Radar technology can determine the location and depth of:

 - water mains – all types, including asbestos, blue brut